crosswalk-project/crosswalk-website/documentation/18-Screens.md

     }
     ```

     The `ready_when` property specifies when to stop showing the launch screen.
 By setting this to `custom`, the launch screen can be closed programmatically once all the assets are loaded.
-This is the typical mode you would want to use for launch screens in an HTML5 game, as you will often be doing some initialisation work in JavaScript.
-In the next step, I'll add the code which does this.
+This is the typical mode you would want to use for launch screens in an HTML5 game, as you will often be doing some initialisation work in JavaScript before the game is usable.
+In the next step, we'll add the code which does this.

     The `landscape` property specifies the background colour and `image` (foreground image) to use for the launch screen when in landscape mode.
 Any image paths are relative to `manifest.json`, and the foreground image will be centered on the background.

-    As the application will always be in landscape orientation (I set `"orientation": "landscape"` in the manifest), there's no need for a `portrait` property.
-Note that you can use the `default` key to specify the settings for all orientations; and can specify different backgrounds and images for different orientations and screen densities.
+    As the application will always be in landscape orientation (`"orientation": "landscape"` is set in the manifest), there's no need for a `portrait` property.
+Note that you may use the `default` key to specify the settings for all orientations; and can specify different backgrounds and images for different orientations and screen densities.
 See [this explanation](#documentation/manifest/launch_screen) for more details about the available launch screen options.

 3. The final step is to modify the JavaScript to close the launch screen.

-    When the `ready_when` property is set to `custom`, you close the launch screen by calling the Crosswalk-specific `window.show()` method.
+    When the `ready_when` property is set to `custom`, the launch screen can be closed by calling the Crosswalk-specific `window.show()` method.
 For this game, I added an artificial 5 second timeout before calling the `window.show()` method (otherwise the game loads so quickly that you only see a flash of the launch screen).
 The code looks like this:

     ```
     setTimeout(function () {